The Laser Hair Removal Cost - Is it worth it?

-The cost of laser hair removal treatment in the days of yore was pretty high in comparison to what we have now.
-The price has drastically lowered within the last few years because of its growing popularity, competition between various salons to drive in more customers and the readily available advanced technology.
-However, for many of us, the cost of a full treatment plan will probably be equivalent to our entire salary.
-Having said that many people had accepted the laser hair removal cost as an investment rather than an indulgence.
-It has become a part of the culture it seems to have all unwanted hair removed from the body and laser hair removal has become a pioneer in that.
+The cost of laser hair removal treatment used to be pretty high compared to what it is now.
+The price has drastically lowered within the last few years because of the treatment's growing popularity, competition between treatment clinics, and the readily available advanced technology.
+However, for many of us, it feels like a full treatment plan would cost our entire salary.
+With that said, many people consider the laser hair removal cost an investment rather than an indulgence.
+It has become a part of the mainstream culture to have all unwanted hair removed, and laser hair removal has been a pioneer in the field.

-It's a pretty quick procedure the facial hair can take hardly about thirty minutes.
-The larger areas can be done within an hour or two.
-However, for better results, the hair on the area has to be trimmed or shaved.
-Otherwise, the laser can react with the hair on the surface and irritate, or you can experience a burnt hair smell.
+It's a pretty quick procedure, and for facial hair it can take under thirty minutes.
+Larger areas can be done within an hour or two.
+However, for better results, the hair on the area should be trimmed or shave first, or the laser may react with the hair on the surface and irritate your skin.

-There should be absolutely no product makeup or artificial tanning products on the skin.
-The skin to be treated has to be perfectly clean before the procedure starts.
-The technicians even advise avoiding sunbathing or sun tanning a few weeks before and after the treatment.
-As the skin will already be experiencing some burning sensation due to the laser, more sun exposure will eventually lead to more skin damage.
+There should be absolutely no makeup or artificial tanning products on the skin.
+The skin needs be perfectly clean before the procedure starts.
+Technicians even advise avoiding sunbathing or sun tanning for a few weeks before and after the treatment.
+The combination of sun damage and laser treatment can cause serious harm to the skin.

-Everybody's body is different so that laser hair removal treatment will react differently for everyone.
-Some might experience immediate results of complete hairlessness while some might experience more hair growth has been triggered in certain areas.
-Hence, it’s better to consult with the dermatologist or technician involved in the aftermaths before committing to it completely.
+Every body is different, so the effects of laser hair removal will be different for everyone.
+Some might experience an immediate stop to hair growth while others experience more hair growth in certain areas.
+It's always best to consult with the dermatologist or technician involved before committing to the procedure.

-Unlike other hair removal techniques like threading, waxing, and use of epilators, laser hair removal is less irritating on the skin.
-Apart from giving a smooth and hair-free surface for a long time, it also includes benefits like reduction of ingrown hairs.
-The laser hair removal best works for lighter skin tone people having dark hair.
-The light beam gets better attracted to darker pigments and as the skin tone will be lighter so the laser will only be focused on the dark hair follicle.
-However, NDYAG lasers are perfect for treating people with a darker skin tone as well.
+Unlike other hair removal techniques, like threading, waxing, and use of epilators, laser hair removal is not significantly irritating to the skin.
+In addition to making skin smooth and hair-free, it also offers benefits like the reduction of ingrown hairs.
+The laser hair removal best works on lighter skin with dark hair.
+The laser is more attracted to darker pigments, so with light skin and dark hair, it is most attracted to the hair follicles.
+However, NDYAG lasers can be effective for treating people with a darker skin tone as well.

-Avoid any rigorous activity after getting the treatment like going for a run, gym, hot showers and saunas.
-The skin needs a downtime of at least twenty-four hours after the procedure.
+Avoid any rigorous activity after getting the treatment, as the skin needs a downtime of at least twenty-four hours after the procedure.
 Skip your run or trip to the gym on the day of treatment.

 The laser hair removal cost might not be everyone's cup of tea, but for those who have tried it, it has been gratifying.
-Imagine all the money spent on salon appointments and buying razors and other hair removal instruments.
-The laser is a one-stop investment for all your unwanted hair issues.
+Laser treatment is a one-stop investment for all your unwanted hair issues.